SESA258801/dependency-tools/README.md

 mind-violation
 --------------

-Executable used to identify *hiden* dependencies between Mind components.
+Executable used to identify *hidden* dependencies between Mind components.
-A dependency is considered *hiden* if it isn't formally explicited in the .adl file of the component.
+A dependency is considered *hidden* if it is not formally explicited in the .adl file of the component.

 Usage :
 mind-violation buildFolder

 Hidden dependencies are extracted from component definitions (not instances).
-Retreiving wich object file belongs to which component definition, is done by reversing the output file naming convention of the compiler.
+Retrieving which object file belongs to which component definition, is done by reversing the output file naming convention of the compiler.

 Three files will be created :

-1. HidenDependenies.txt
+1. HiddenDeps.txt
-2. HidenDependencies.dot
+2. HiddenDeps.gv
-3. HidenDependencies.csv
+3. HiddenDeps.csv

 .txt file describe textually, component by component, external symbols used, or external symbols exported.

-.dot file are suitable to be ploted using graphviz tools, components are represented by nodes, and hidden dependencies by directed edge.
+.gv files are suitable to be plotted using graphviz tools, components are represented by nodes, and hidden dependencies by directed edge.
 The explicited dependencies (ADL diagram) are not shown on this diagram.

-.csv file export dependencies as a Dependency Structur Matrix in csv format.
+.csv file exports dependencies as a Dependency Structure Matrix in csv format.

 object-dependencies